codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ![Selecting a database](../assets/tutorials/redis_queue/select_database.png)

-## Creating a Backend Capsule for the Worker
+## Creating a Backend Capsule for the worker

-Next we will create the Capsule that will run our worker.
-Create a new Capsule, select "Backend Capsule", and link it to your GitHub code.
+Next we will create the capsule that will run our worker.
+Create a new capsule, select "Backend Capsule" type, and then select your GitHub repository in the list .

-Now enter `python worker.py` in the special build command.
-This build command will provide special information to the Capsule about how it should be built.
-The command we entered tells the Capsule to run the worker as the main app rather than the Flask web application.
+Now enter `python worker.py` in the run command.
+This build command will provide special information to the capsule about how it should be built.
+The command we entered tells the capsule to run the worker as the main app rather than the Flask web application.

 ![Selecting the backend repository](../assets/tutorials/redis_queue/select_backend_repo.png)

 ![Adding the build command](../assets/tutorials/redis_queue/backend_build_command.png)

-The next step is to bind our Capsule to our Redis Data Capsule.
-Do this by going to the "Config" section of your Capsule and selecting "Bind".
+The next step is to bind our capsule to our Redis Data Capsule.
+Do this by going to the "Configure" tab of your Backend Capsule and then scroll to the "Bind Data capsule" section.
+Click on the "Bind" button to bind the capsules.

 ![Binding the Redis capsule](../assets/tutorials/redis_queue/bind_redis_capsule.png)

 ## Creating a Backend Capsule for the Flask Web App

-Now to create a Capsule for our Flask application.
+Now to create a capsule for our Flask application.
 Create a new Backend Capsule and link it to your GitHub repository.

 Do not add a build command, as the `Procfile` we created will run our Flask app for us.

-The next step is to bind our Capsule to our Redis Data Capsule.
-Do this by going to the "Config" section of your Capsule and selecting "Bind".
+The next step is to bind our capsule to our Redis Data Capsule.
+Do this by going to the "Configure" tab of your new Backend Capsule and selecting "Bind" in the "Bind Data capsule" section.

-Wait for the web app Capsule to finish building, and then select "Go to Live Website".
+Wait for the web app capsule to finish building, and then select "Live Website" to see the live app.

 ![Viewing the live website](../assets/tutorials/redis_queue/live_website.png)

-Success!
 Our web application has now been deployed through Code Capsules and can be reached by anyone who has our URL.

-## Running the Web and Worker Processes in the Same Capsule
+## Running the Web and Worker processes in the same capsule

-We created two Backend Capsules for this project because running two processes (the web process and worker process) on the same Capsule will not scale properly in practice.
-If you wish to run both processes on the same Capsule, to save money on a smaller project that will not need to scale, there is a method to do this.
+We created two Backend Capsules for this project because running two processes (the web process and worker process) on the same capsule will not scale properly in practice.
+If you wish to run both processes on the same capsule, to save money on a smaller project that will not need to scale, there is a method to do this.

 To use one Backend Capsule to run the web app, create a file called `codecapsules.sh` in your project root directory.
 In that file paste the following text: